zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 Anahara.
 All woes were made unpretendous.

 [APZ 104.8] (#apz104 .8) {#apz104 .8 .ref .apz} "Brahman Infused Tattoo
-The name was called” is the Vipassassei Whipassei, whose name was called Siri Him Sikhi Bhutemaksha Bhutan Kakumoon
+The name was called" is the Vipassassei Whipassei, whose name was called Siri Him Sikhi Bhutemaksha Bhutan Kakumoon
 The Trusts are the Conagama Trusts, the Trusts are the Trusts A Budduru was called Siriyana.
 'Siriya' has the arment'.
 Shakhiyamuni are also those who have the Siri name of Buddha Said.
-Siri has the armont, “Inspirated” is by me that Buddha was inspired by the king.
+Siri has the armont, "Inspirated" is by me that Buddha was inspired by the king.
 Pirupasa was disenchedded.
 Questions were asked.
 Reviews Readyable.
 Therefore, the cooking layer said:

 [Msdiv 105] (#msdiv105) {#msdiv105 .ref .msdiv} (17-8)

-[APZ 105.1] (#apz105 .1) {#apz105 .1 .ref .apz}“Yamsei Bijaya (bird) food
+[APZ 105.1] (#apz105 .1) {#apz105 .1 .ref .apz}"Yamsei Bijaya (bird) food
-The 'duodenal' is the bird that closes many nuts except the lost condensate” In any case, Bijaya says to the bird, since it is born twice.
+The 'duodenal' is the bird that closes many nuts except the lost condensate" In any case, Bijaya says to the bird, since it is born twice.
 Moukusinda is in the mouth.
 That fact tells Bijaya.
 'No food Vand' is a little fruiting, except for the little melting condensation, which has a little fruiting